debiki/talkyard/README.md

 Or a client side route is missing?
 Or the hostname is wrong?
 Or ...?
 And you search for "Not found" and find 1 000 matches.
-Now, instead, you'll see `"Not found [TyE123ABC]"` — and you then search for "TyE123ABC" and find the relevant source code snipped.
+Now, instead, you'll see `"Not found [TyE123ABC]"` — and you then search for "TyE123ABC" and find the relevant source code.

 Some message codes sent to the browser are checked for in end to end tests.
 They shall have an underscore `_` at the *end* (because it's called *end* to *end* tests).
 So, if you see a